 La Llamarada is a joint effort between multiple different Food Family Producers in the region.
 This farm was left abandoned over 10 years ago after the previous owners were unable to continue caring for the farm when the production of the produce in the region was too high and drove the value of the crop down to a point that it was too costly to continue farming.

 Over time the land has naturally been restored to almost an organic state, now with the help of some of the local producers the land and the crops will soon become certified organic and we will be able to enjoy the fruit from that cooperative effort too!
-We are looking forward to getting avocados and morning from La Llamarada.
+We are looking forward to getting avocados and mangoes from La Llamarada.